binarymage/breakout-ng/README.md

 System requirements
 -------------------

-Ruby 2.2.1, Gosu 0.10.5, Chingu 0.8.1 and Chipmunk 6.1.3.4 - I figured that if I was going to be challenge, I should be challenged properly!
+Ruby 2.2.1, Gosu 0.10.5, Chingu 0.8.1 and Chipmunk 6.1.3.4 - I figured that if I was going to be challenged, I should be challenged properly!